aweis89/ai-terminals.nvim/README.md

 ### Generic Features (Works with any terminal-based AI agent)

-* **Terminal Integration:** Easily open and manage terminals running your preferred AI CLI tool (e.g., Claude, Goose, Aider, custom scripts) using `Snacks` for terminal management.
+* **Configurable Terminal Integration:** Define and manage terminals for various AI CLI tools (e.g., Claude, Goose, Aider, custom scripts) through a simple configuration table.
+Uses `Snacks` for terminal window management.
 * **Diff View:** Compare the changes made by the AI agent in the last session with the current state of your project files.
 A performant backup (using `rsync`) of your project is created when you first open an AI terminal in a